GHEPT/GHEPT/README.md

 # Hi there 🤙

 I'm Eduardo from Brazil 🇧🇷 and I'm very excited to enter the wonderful world of technology with Blue EdTech.
-You can check out me at LinkedIn linkedin.com/epteodoro.
+You can check out me at LinkedIn: linkedin.com/epteodoro.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=GHEPT)](https://github.com/anuraghazra/github-readme-stats)